Accused Chch gunman sends letter from prison, Corrections admits error

 The Corrections Minister is demanding answers after the man accused of the Christchurch mosque shootings was wrongly able to send a letter from prison.

-A handwritten letter signed by 28-year-old accused Christchurch gunman is circulating the internet.
+A handwritten letter signed by the 28-year-old accused Christchurch gunman is circulating the internet.

 He writes about his political and social views but says he cannot go into great detail about his regrets or feelings "as the guards will confiscate my letter if I do (to use as evidence)".